felipemotarocha/sim-racer-demo/README.md

 # Sim Racer — Virtual Motorsport Championships

 Hi!
-This is the most ambitious project I'm currently working pm, and is about virtual motorsport.
+This is the most ambitious project I'm currently working on, and is about virtual motorsport.

 I'm a big fan of cars, especially when it comes to racing, so I found in this project a way to join a passion of mine with the opportunity to learn new technologies and practice my programming skills.